rube-de/1broker-autoclose/README.md

 `pip3.6 install ccxt`

 ## usage:
-open auto_sell.py with an editor/notepad and add your api-key, the timeinterval you want to run the script and the positive and negative triggers.
+Open auto_sell.py with an editor/notepad and add your api-key, the timeinterval you want to run the script and the positive and negative triggers.
 After that you can run the script with
 `python3.6 auto_sell.py`

 ## extra:
-there is also a google script which will check gains. you will need to edit the script to add your api-key as token and have a google sheet named like in the script (my sheet is called BTCBalance)
+There is also a google script which will check gains.
+You will need to edit the script to add your api-key as token and have a google sheet named like in the script (my sheet is called BTCBalance)

-hint: use triggers in the google script: edit>current project triggers to run the e.g. every working day at 2pm
+Hint: use triggers in the google script: edit>current project triggers to run the e.g. every working day at 2pm

-the first row on the sheet is: date 	balance 	orders_worth 	positions_worth 	net_worth	Gain BTC	Gain %
+The first row on the sheet is:

+date 	balance 	orders_worth 	positions_worth 	net_worth	Gain BTC	Gain %